 - attend meetings organised by the Module Convenor as appropriate.

-In order to be prepared for applying to join the teaching affiliate pool for 2017-18 (interviews for which will take place in spring 2017), can all first year postgraduates who have an interest in teaching in the school:
+In order to be prepared for applying to join the teaching affiliate pool for 2020-21 (interviews for which will take place in Spring 2020), you will need to:

 - A Practical Look at Core Teaching Skills - https://training.nottingham.ac.uk/cbs-notts/Guests/GuestCourse.aspx?CourseRef=PLCTS

 - Foundations of Teaching in HE (optional) - https://training.nottingham.ac.uk/cbs-notts/Guests/GuestCourse.aspx?CourseRef=PDHDSLHE

 - Small Group Teaching (Optional) - https://training.nottingham.ac.uk/Guests/GuestCourse.aspx?CourseRef=DLST&dates=

 - Undertake the following training courses;